ACCESS for ELLs

 When will I receive my child's scores?

-ACCESS for ELLs and Alternate ACCESS for ELLs Student Reports will be loaded into LCPS's ParentVue near the end of June 2022.
+ACCESS for ELLs and Alternate ACCESS for ELLs Student Reports will be loaded into LCPS's ParentVue near the end of each school year.
 If you are not able to access your child's report, please contact the school directly to request a copy.

 What assessment supports are provided?